vaelgates/arkose/what_can_i_do.md

 <div class="row">
 	<div class="12u 12u$(small)">
-	<p><a href="resources" class="button fit">Learn more about AI Alignment</a> The technical fields of AI alignment and AI governance are still in their formative stages, making it important to thoroughly <a href="resources">understand the theoretical and empirical problems of alignment, and current work in these areas</a>.</p>
+	<p><a href="resources" class="button fit">Learn more about AI Alignment</a> The technical fields of AI alignment and AI governance are still in relatively formative stages, making it important to thoroughly <a href="resources">understand the theoretical and empirical problems of alignment, and current work in these areas</a>.</p>
 	</div>
 </div>

 <br>
 <div id="calltoaction" class="box box-blue special">
-	<p> If the arguments for working to reduce risks from advanced AI systems feel substantive to you, the field is pre-paradigmatic and <a href="https://80000hours.org/problem-profiles/artificial-intelligence/#what-can-you-do-concretely-to-help">needs many more thoughtful researchers, engineers, and support people</a>.
+	<p> If the arguments for working to reduce risks from advanced AI systems feel substantive to you, the field <a href="https://80000hours.org/problem-profiles/artificial-intelligence/#what-can-you-do-concretely-to-help">needs many more thoughtful researchers, engineers, and support professionals</a>.
 We encourage you to investigate the resources below.
 Finally, if you would like guidance or connections and <b>you are interested in conducting research in AI alignment:</b></p>
-	<a href="#book_a_call" class="button fit">book a call</a>
+	<a href="https://airtable.com/appPMHlJ6Z7XkDSEi/shrYnJIdu4kvWd2pB" class="button fit">apply for a call</a>
 </div>
 <br>